 It is stunning that the Democrats are utterly incapable of recognizing an obviously failed program.
 But it does explain a lot.
 What national debt?

 Ezekiel Emanuel, brother of the mayor of the Chicago chapter of Murder, Inc., appears regularly on the various news programs to defend the indefensible and point out to the Pavlovian dogs on the left the many successes of Obamacare even as everything is in tatters.
 Emanuel is the stereotypical “progressive”.
 He is convinced that he is very, very, very intelligent, all empirical evidence to the contrary.
-And because of his towering intellect he feels that he should provide for the well-being of the common man (not financially, of course, which is the job of the taxpayers) and make all the important decisions that the lesser lights are just not equipped to handle.
+And because of his towering intellect he feels that he should provide for the well-being of the common man (not financially, of course, because that is the job of the taxpayers) and make all the important decisions that the lesser lights are just not equipped to handle.
 He believes firmly that the Waco Kid from Blazing Saddles said it all: “These are people of the land.
 The common clay of the new West.
 You know . . . morons”.
 The problem for the progressives tends to be that they are not capable of dealing with the slightest show of discontent by the “morons”.
 Ingrates one and all!

 The leading practitioner of this vainglorious arrogance is Chauncey Gardiner (aka Barack Obama).
 He was always surprised that the average American did not swoon when they witnessed the self-identified genius and tender ministrations of the former President (that term is music to most ears).
 We must always remember that he genuinely believes that “by every measure the nation is better off now than when (he) took office in 2008″…which is, of course, delusional.